NIRISS SOSS Recommended Strategies

 Adding an optional F277W exposure to your observing program

-Users have the option to include an exposure using the F277W filter crossed with the GR700XD grism.
+Users have the option to include an exposure using the F277W filter crossed with the GR700XD grism to help identify any 0th order sources and to potentially improve spectral extraction.
 This exposure would be taken after the standard GR700XD exposure with the CLEAR filter, since covering the exoplanet transit is not required.
-The data from the GR700XD/F277W exposure can be used to isolate the 1st spectral order in the wavelength interval 2.4–2.8 μm, where the 1st and 2nd orders overlap in the standard GR700XD/CLEAR exposure.

 Generally, the GR700XD/F277W exposure will have the same number of groups as the GR700XD/CLEAR exposure, with the number of integrations chosen to achieve the desired signal-to-noise ratio (SNR) as determined by the Exposure Time Calculator (ETC).